derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-11/07/2022 16:24:24 : 3 Database Admins walked into a NoSQL bar.
+12/07/2022 16:21:48 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-There are 10 types of people: those who understand trinary, those who don't, and those who have never heard of it.
+What does pyjokes have in common with Adobe Flash?
+It gets updated all the time, but never gets any better.
 <!-- replace-with-joke ends -->